junxit/us-congress-bills-112/metadata.md

 - 2011-07-30 — Considered as unfinished business. (consideration: CR H5811)
 - 2011-07-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 7/28/2011 H5727)
 - 2011-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 7/28/2011 H5727)
+- 2011-08-01 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.